Tarotar30127/cs312/project-alignment/alignment-project-report.md

 talked about the different algorithms and the time and space complexity as well as the dynamic programming.
 First, for the baseline requirements, we coded a unrestricted alignment algorithm.
 The unrestricted alignment algorithm time and space complexity was O(mn) because it filled an entire m×n matrix.
 This was seen by the observed data which showed a n^2 growth curve that perfectly matched the theoretical model of O(mxn).
-The next phase was a the banded alignment algorithm which optimizes the process by only computing a diagonal band of the matrix.
+The next phase was the banded alignment algorithm which optimizes the process by only computing a diagonal band of the matrix.
 The optimal alignment normally is close to the main diagonal.
 The banded algorithm improved performance which can be seen in the theoretical time and space complexity of O(kn).
 The data showed that the observed matched linear growth in runtime which was significantly faster than the